-If we’re going to remember 2020 for anything, let it be online quizzes.
+How to make a Quiz?
+It’s super simple!
+If we’re going to remember the year 2023 for anything, let it be the birth of online quizzes.
 Online quiz fever spread around the world like some sort of unnamed airborne virus, enthralling players and leaving them with one burning question:

 How do I make a quiz like a pro?

 AhaSlides have been in the quiz business (the ‘quizness’) since before quiz fever and other various infections took over the world.
 We’ve written a super quick AhaGuide to making a quiz in 4 simple steps, with 15 tips to reach a quizzing triumph!